YU-MITC/moodle-local_yumymedia/README.md

 Version 1.4.0R2

-* fixed video codec selection scheme in modulerecorder.js and webcamuploader.js.
+* fixed video codec selection scheme in modulerecorder.js and webcamuploader.js, in order to support the recent versions of Mozilla Firefox.

 Version 1.4.0